r0fld4nc3/PyGenericFrameworks/Frameworks/ThreadedTasks/README.md

-# Threaded Tasks
+# Threaded Queue

-A implementation of a Threaded/Queue system for parallel thread-safe task run.
+An implementation of a Threaded/Queue system for parallel thread-safe task run.
 Useful for example, for GUI's.

 You will see `TODO` comments sprinkled around.
 These are guides to help with the setup process so you know what needs to be altered.

-## Edit the Settings class to suit your needs
+## Edit the ThreadedQueue class to suit your needs

 `ThreadedQueue` comes with `print` statements by default.
 You may or should replace them with a logger, so it's useful to pair with the Logger module.